shinsenter/defer.js/docs/index.md

 </script>
 ```
 **Example**
-Using your own type, such as `type="my-magic"`:
+Using your value for the type attribute, such as `type="my-magic"`:

-If you hate using the `type="deferjs"` attribute, you can even choose your own one.
+If you hate using the `type="deferjs"` attribute, you can even choose yours.

 ```html
 <script type="my-magic">